-Last night I came across this in a KJV tradition translation and it caught my eye.
+I came across this verse in a KJV tradition translation and it caught my eye.
 So I looked at a variety of other translations.
-Here are the ones with a rather awkward sounding “with them” placed directly between the verb and the direct object – so much for the translations that are supposedly “good for public reading…”
+Here are the ones with an awkward sounding “with them” placed directly between the verb and the direct object – so much for the translations that are supposedly “good for public reading…”

 Barnabas wanted to take with them also John, who was called Mark, NAB